-- Professional accreditation in the natural resource management field (e.g. registered professional forester, agrologist, biologist) or a related discipline (e.g. environmental professional [EP], chartered professional accountant [CPA]). - Experience in a management role in a high profile organization providing expert advice and guidance to executives on sensitive issues.
+- Professional accreditation in the natural resource management field (e.g. registered professional forester, agrologist, biologist) or a related discipline (e.g. chartered professional accountant [CPA]), - Experience in conducting environmental and/or forestry audits, - Experience in a senior leadership role in a high profile organization providing expert advice and guidance to executives on sensitive issues.